-R. Bruce Stewart has been President and Chairman of the Board of the Company since January 2004.
-Mr. Stewart was the Chairman of the Board of the predecessor California corporation since its inception in May 2003 and devoted much of his time from early in 2003 to development of its plan of operations.
-Mr. Stewart founded Acacia Research Corporation in March 1991, and was employed by Acacia Research Corporation in various capacities until January 2003, serving as its President from inception through January 1997, Chairman until April 2000 and as a senior advisor until January 2003.
-From August 1977 to March 1991, Mr. Stewart was the President of Annandale Corporation.
-He also was a licensed principal of Annandale Securities, Inc., a licensed broker-dealer.
+R. Bruce Stewart has been Executive Chairman of the Board of the Company since December 1, 2007.
+Mr. Stewart was Arrowhead's Chief Executive Officer and Chairman of the Board of the Company from January 2004 to November 30, 2007.
+Mr. Stewart was the Chairman of the Board of Arrowhead's predecessor company since its inception in May 2003 and devoted much of his time from early in 2003 to development of its plan of operations.
+Mr. Stewart founded Acacia Research Corporation in March 1991, and was employed by Acacia Research Corporation in various capacities until January 2003, serving as its President from inception through January 1997, Chairman until April 2000, and as a senior advisor until January 2003.